 For share-based payment arrangements it is possible that a compensation during a year will be negative when e.g. non-market vesting conditions apply.
-If this is the case, it may be useful for users of financial statements to add explanatory comment on why the share-based payment compensation is negative.
+If this is the case, it may be useful to add explanatory comment on why the share-based payment compensation is negative.

 As per general IAS 24 requirements, outstanding balances and commitments should also be disclosed for all related parties, so this includes key management personnel as well (IAS 24.18b).
 Outstanding balances can result from e.g. accrued bonuses or accrued holiday pay.

 It is often the case that key management personnel of a group entity (usually parent) allocates some of its time to another group entity (usually a subsidiary) without any remuneration (e.g. as a non-executive director).
 Strictly speaking, a subsidiary should disclose this as a related party transaction, e.g. by allocating a notional expense based on estimated time spent by a given director.
 In my opinion, it is also possible to give a narrative disclosure stating e.g. that a director of a parent also works as a non-executive director at the reporting entity without additional remuneration.
 Another approach would be to consider that the responsibility of such a director is to represent parent’s interest in the subsidiary, and therefore it is the parent that benefits from his services, even if the director allocates some of its time to a subsidiary.